ISCAS-modelchecker/modelchecker/README.md

 #### **Options:**
-- `-findbug`  — Run single-threaded BMC for each property and stop if a bug is found.
+- `-findbug [nframes]`  — Run single-threaded BMC for each property up to `nframes` steps.
 Ignores all other parameters.
+Default: INT_MAX.
 - `-bmc <bmc_thread>`  — Set the number of BMC threads (0-12).
 Default: 0
 - `-pdr <pdr_thread>`  — Set the number of PDR threads (0-4).
 Default: 0
 - `-pindex <property_index>`  — Specify the property index for verification.
 Default: 0